IMPACT Tallahassee's 2025 Year in Review

 IMPACT THERAPY

-53 Students in Preschool 58 Students in Academy 450+ Clients in Therapy
+42 Students in Preschool 67 Students in Academy 500+ Families in Therapy

-IMPACT celebrated a 100% retention rate with all of our graduates Pre-K moving on to our Academy in Fall 2024.
+IMPACT Preschool celebrated a 100% retention rate with all of our graduates Pre-K moving on to our Academy in Spring 2025.

 Fundraising

-In October, we hosted the “Notes for IMPACT” event at Shiloh Farm, which turned out to be our largest community gathering yet.
-Nearly 150 supporters enjoyed a perfect Fall evening, with live music by “Restless Road,” all while celebrating our mission of inclusion and independence.
+In late October, we hosted the “Notes for IMPACT” event at Shiloh Farm, which turned out to be our largest community gathering yet.
+161 supporters enjoyed a perfect Fall evening, with live music from “Restless Road,” all while celebrating our mission of inclusion and independence.

-We are already looking forward to our 3rd Annual “Clays for IMPACT,” set for April 11th-12th, 2025.
+We are already looking forward to our 4th Annual “Clays for IMPACT,” set for April 10th-11th, 2026.
 Stay tuned for more details and we look forward to seeing everyone as we continue raising awareness and support for our mission!

 Our Reach & Our Community

-IMPACT Tallahassee continues to grow and expand our reach each year, supporting families from 14 Florida counties and 4 Georgia counties.
-In 2024, our mission of providing comprehensive and inclusive care in one location allowed us to serve over 500 families.
+IMPACT Tallahassee continues to grow and expand our reach each year, supporting families from 14 Florida counties and four Georgia counties.
+In 2025, our mission of providing comprehensive and inclusive care in one location allowed us to serve more than 500 families.
 To our knowledge, we are the only organization of our kind in Florida.

-Our IMPACT Academy’s Community & Career Readiness Program (CCRP) is also growing, with 10 students currently participating.
-Thanks to partnerships with Jeremiah’s Italian Ice, Publix, and Maclay, our students gain valuable on-site workforce training.
-We are deeply grateful to our partners for providing such meaningful opportunities to our students.
+Our IMPACT Academy Community & Career Readiness Program (CCRP) also continues to grow, with 10 students currently participating.
+Through partnerships with Jeremiah’s Italian Ice, Publix, and Maclay, students gain meaningful on-site workforce training experiences.
+We are deeply grateful to our partners for providing these opportunities and helping prepare our students for future success.

 Since 2006, IMPACT has worked to create a community where all children, especially those with special needs, could thrive.